Best hikes in Oregon

 South Sister is a GRIND—but totally worth it.

-Although it’s a non-technical climb, the route gains nearly 5,000-feet of elevation and puts your endurance to the test.
+Although it’s a non-technical climb, the route gains nearly 5,000 feet of elevation and puts your endurance to the test.
 The beginning parts of the trek wander through the forest before reaching the base of the mountain.

-Trekking poles will come in handy when facing loose rocks or icy conditions along the trail.
+TIP: Trekking poles will come in handy when facing loose rocks or icy conditions along the trail.

 The otherworldly vistas are some of the most spectacular anywhere in Oregon, especially on a clear day.
 Not only will you spot numerous peaks in either direction, but also a crater nestled along the mountain.